grafana/loki/docs/sources/storage/_index.md

 DynamoDB is susceptible to rate limiting, particularly due to overconsuming what is called [provisioned capacity](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadWriteCapacityMode.html).
 This can be controlled via the [provisioning](#provisioning) configs in the table manager.

+#### Costs and free tier

+Using Loki with DynamoDB will not fit in AWS free tier because it need far more read/write operations (ReadCapacityUnit-Hrs and WriteCapacityUnit-Hrs in AWS terms) that is covered by it.
+Free tier covers 18,600 Read and Write Capacity Unit-Hours per month.
+When using Loki with DynamoDB index you can expect about 750,000 Read and 450,000 Write Capacity Unit-Hours per month.
+These are highly approximate numbers because they are depend on a lot of factors, but you should consider monitoring your DynamoDB consumption to avoid unexpected costs.

 ### BoltDB

 BoltDB is an embedded database on disk.
 It is not replicated and thus cannot be used for high availability or clustered Loki deployments, but is commonly paired with a `filesystem` chunk store for proof of concept deployments, trying out Loki, and development.
 The [boltdb-shipper](../operations/storage/boltdb-shipper/) aims to support clustered deployments using `boltdb` as an index.